ganrad/ose-fis-auto-dealer/README.md

   ```
   db.username: bW9uZ29kYi51c2VyPW9zZVVzZXIK
   ```
-  * Repeat this command to generate Base64 encoded values for *mongodb.password* and *mongodb.database* & then save them in the *'secrets.yaml'* file.
+  * Repeat this command to generate Base64 encoded values for *mongodb.password* & then save them in the *'secrets.yaml'* file.
 Your *secrets.yaml* file should look like the definition below.
 Encrypted values for the  secret data may differ based on the values your provided.

   ```
   apiVersion: v1